baalimago/hashistack-platform/README.md

 1. `terraform apply`
 1. Create elastic IPs and attach to the nodes

-The last step is done manually so that you can keep the elastic IPs targeted in DNS external DNS services on multiple reboots.
+The last step is done manually so that you can keep the elastic IPs targeted in external DNS services on multiple reboots.